sambhav2612/coffee/README.md

 Features:
 - Rotation-support.
-- Splash Screeen enabled.
+- Enclosed in ScrollView for *scrolling content*.
-- Easy to understand and rebuild.
+- Splash Screeen :)